 While tripping to civilization is great, sometimes you must answer the call of the desert and trip to the farthest reaches of Texas.
 Big Bend National Park sits on the banks of the Rio Grande River where Texas and Mexico collide into a magical place where time slows down and the civilized world fades into a natural wonderland.

-Before starting your journey, head to Panther Junction Visitor’s Center, the park’s headquarters and the largest visitor’s center.
+Before starting your journey, it’s a great idea to first head to Panther Junction Visitor’s Center, the park’s headquarters and the largest visitor’s center.
 They’ve got all the resources you’ll need to map out where you’re going, as well as a friendly park ranger who’ll be happy to help you figure out the best routes.
 You can also get your backcountry and river use permits here.
 There’s even a small museum where you can learn about the history of Big Bend, which was the first national park in Texas started in 1944.

-You should also check out Ernst Tinaja, Devil’s Den, and the Lower Burro Mesa Pour-Off Trail.
-Details Here.
+You should also check out Ernst Tinaja, Devil’s Den and the Lower Burro Mesa Pour-Off Trail.
+Find more details here.

 In the Chisos, you should also check out the Window Trail and Lost Mine Trail.
 Details Here.

 Another must-stop is Santa Elena Canyon.
-It’s breathtaking and we’re definitely saving it for our next episode out there. 🙂 If you’ve got your passport, don’t miss a trip to Boquillas Mexico.
-It’s open, safe, and depends on park tourists to stay healthy.
+It’s breathtaking and we’re definitely worth trekking to.
+If you’ve got your passport, don’t miss a trip to Boquillas, Mexico.
+It’s open, safe and depends on park tourists to stay healthy.

 Check out our trip to nearby Terlingua, TX here.